cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 To test that no one else can connect, change the labels in the kubectl command to anything different (or just leave them out) and repeat the steps above: `kubectl run tester -it --rm --image=postgres:9.6 --env="PGCONNECT_TIMEOUT=5" --command -- bash`.
 Again you should get a root prompt, execute `psql -h ads-db-statefulset-0 -p 5432 -U adsuser -W ads` which, after you entered the password, should return with `timeout expired` after 5 seconds.

 To test the egress `kubectl exec -it ads-db-statefulset-0 bash` and try to "ping" any page/pod e.g. `wget <service of ads:app>/api/v1/ads` or `wget google.de`.
 Both should fail.
+If `wget` is not there, try e.g. `apt-get update`.
+This will also timeout.

 ## Step 2: Network policy for Ads